senimanjs/seniman/docs/components.md

 }
 ```

 When you run this, you'll see count in the `div` go up every second.
+Make sure to clear the interval with `onDispose` so that the interval is cleared when the user goes away and the component tree is disposed on the server.

 ## Re-rendering on state changes